nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

+Our team size is 5.

 ### Support for special characters in names
 * We plan to add support for special characters in names such as Lupita Nyong'o, Adib S/O Tharman etc.

 ### Restriction of property types
 * Property types will be given restrictions in the future such that nonsensical types will not be accepted.
+We will limit types to common ones such as `HDB`, `Landed Property`, `Condominium` etc.

 ### Improved duplication detection
 * Person duplication detection will be changed from the current method of matching names to checking for a repeated phone number OR email as these are more unique identifiers.